Kevin Roth

 Kevin Roth (born 1957 in Philadelphia, Pennsylvania) is a singer-songwriter, pianist, artist, and Mountain Dulcimer player.
-He is widely known as one of the leading innovators of the dulcimer around the world and has released over 60 albums.
-He sang the opening and closing theme song for the PBS children's show Shining Time Station, which aired from January 29, 1989 to June 11, 1993.
+He is widely known as one of the leading innovators of the dulcimer around the world and has released 40 albums.
+Kevin Roth is best known for performing the theme song to the children's television series Shining Time Station, which was written and composed by Joe Raposo.
+The program aired on PBS for three seasons, spanning 65 half-hour episodes between January 29, 1989, and June 11, 1993.
 His latest recording (to date) is "The Deviant Dulcimerist," released on the Star Gazer Productions label.
 A full biography and more information can be found online at www.kevinrothmusic.com.